Henchel-Santillan/LunaSys/README.md

 # LunaSys

 LunaSys is the firmware/systems component of the Luna project.
 LunaSys uses the STM32F4 HAL and LL drivers to connect a VGA camera module (OV7670) and a 16x2 LCD display to the STM32F446RE NUCLEO-64 MCU.
-LunaSys interoperates with [LunaUI](https://github.com/Henchel-Santillan/LunaUI), a custom platform-agnostic user interface solution built using Qt6 to display live feed from the camera module, and send data and commands to the hardware via USART (using RS232).
-Image processing at the application level may be in a future release.
+LunaSys is intended to interoperate with [LunaUI](https://github.com/Henchel-Santillan/LunaUI), a custom platform-agnostic user interface solution built using Qt6 to display captured images and video from the camera module, and to collect logging information from the hardware via UART (using RS232).

 ## Repository Navigation
 All relevant user code can be found in the [Core](https://github.com/Henchel-Santillan/LunaSys/tree/master/Core) directory.
 See the [Docs](https://github.com/Henchel-Santillan/LunaSys/tree/master/Docs) directory for LunaSys-relevant peripheral summaries, image resources, and architecture diagrams.

-## Building and Flashing
+## Building and Flashing (WIP)

 See [UM2609](https://www.st.com/resource/en/user_manual/um2609-stm32cubeide-user-guide-stmicroelectronics.pdf) user guide for the STM32CubeIDE.

 Refer to Section 36 (_STM32F446xx devices bootloader_) and __Table 2__ (_Bootloader activation patterns_) under Section 4 (_General bootloader description_) of the [AN2606](https://www.st.com/resource/en/application_note/cd00167594-stm32-microcontroller-system-memory-boot-mode-stmicroelectronics.pdf) application note for more information on the board-specific bootloader.

-The instructions that follow are for flashing to a __DFU connected board__ using the STM32CubeIDE.
+The build instructions (soon to come) are for flashing to a __DFU connected board__.

-1. Use a MicroUSB Type-B to USB Type-A connector to connect the F446RE MCU to a PC.
-2. In the STM32CubeIDE, click once on the project in the _Project Explorer_ pane and click `Project` in the toolbar and then `Build Project`.
-3. Click `Run`.
-4. Edit the `Run Configurations` as follows:

-* In the `Main` tab,
-* In the `Debugger` tab,
-* In the `Startup` tab,
-* In the `Source` tab,
-* In the `Common` tab,

 ## High-Level Architecture